I'm in Love with the Villainess: Characters

 An office worker who died of overwork and reincarnated as the player character of her favorite otome game, Revolution.
-Being a lesbian, she has no interest in the game's designated male capture targets and has instead developed feelings for the game's villainess, Claire, and aims to use her knowledge of the original game's plot to give her a happy ending.
+Being a lesbian, she has no interest in the game's designated male capture targets and has instead developed feelings for the game's villainess, Claire.
+Rae aims to use her knowledge of the original game's plot to give her a happy ending.
 Underneath her happy-go-lucky demeanor, however, lies a woman beset by trauma from poor romantic experiences in her previous life.